 AAB has installed a vigilant monitoring system to manage the occasional wildlife wanderings into our plantations.
 Our security infrastructure, which includes CCTV surveillance and on-ground personnel, is adept at detecting the presence of animals.
-In such events, we liaise with the DWNP for the safe relocation of these animals to their natural habitats or sanctuaries.
+In such events, we liaise with the Department of Wildlife and National Parks ("DWNP") for the safe relocation of these animals to their natural habitats or sanctuaries.
 Our buddy patrol teams diligently oversee the estate perimeters and high-risk areas, preventing wildlife conflict and deterring unauthorised hunting, fishing, and foraging, in order to maintain the sanctity of our buffer zones.
 Thus far, we have sighted monitor lizards, eagles, wild boars, and kingfishers in our plantations.

-Total number of International Union for Conservation of Nature Red List of Threatened Species and national conservation list species with habitats in areas affected by the operations of the company
+Total number of International Union

+for Conservation of Nature Red List

+of Threatened Species and national

+conservation list species with habitats

+in areas affected by the operations of

+the company

-Number of Species 2023 2022 2021
+Number of Species 2024 2023 2022

 a) Critically endangered 0 0 0

 b) Endangered 0 0 0

 c) Vulnerable 0 0 0

 d) Near threatened 0 0 0

 e) Least concern 4 4 4